 People have lived on Catalina Island for more than 7000 years.
 The first written evidence of doctors on the island dates back to 1889 when physicians were treating patients at both Two Harbors and in Avalon.

 By 1915, a clinic had been established in Avalon’s first permanent structure, the Metropole Hotel.
 Unfortunately Avalon’s massive fire that year destroyed the Metropole and burned most of the town to the ground.
 From 1923 to 1957 the Hospital assumed responsibility for the island’s medical services at the site now occupied by the Los Angeles County Services building on Sumner Avenue.

-Medical care was provided at the doctor’s office until the Catalina Island Hospital was established at the old Banning residence.
-Patients were seen there until the Hospital was closed in 1957 after a failure to meet fire safety regulations.
-From the years 1958-1960 the island was without ahospital and used a clinic (located where the dental office on Metropole was formerly situated) to perform minor surgeries and deliver babies.
+During the late 1950’s a dedicated group of volunteers decided Avalon needed an actual hospital, a place where the sick and injured could be treated on an emergency basis and offered in-patient care.
+The founders group was led by Joe Arno.
 Avalon Municipal Hospital became a reality and opened its doors at the current 100 Falls Canyon Road location on January 24, 1960.
 Avalon’s population was about 1900 people at that time.
-Avalon’s original hospital building featured six beds and had a capacity for eight.
-The Falls Canyon structure included the emergency and operating rooms as well as what are now the laboratory, x-ray and observation room.
+Avalon’s original hospital building featured six beds and had a capacity for eight and included the emergency and operating rooms, the laboratory, x-ray and observation room.
 The lobby, kitchen and receptionist area were also part of that first facility.